The objectives of this corporation shall be:

 (c) Honorary – Anything in these By-Laws to the contrary notwithstanding, the Board may, at its discretion, elect to membership any firm or person whom such Board feels deserving of membership for honorary purposes.
 Such election shall be by an affirmative vote of a majority of the Board at any of its regular or special meetings.
 Such membership shall have no vote and shall not be liable for dues.
 Honorary members are eligible to join and/or chair one or more committees.
 Past Presidents will be offered honorary membership.

 Section 3.
 Anyone who qualifies in Section 1 above shall be considered for membership only when proposed in writing by two members in good standing.
-Candidates for membership shall submit to the Membership Committee such information as the Membership Committee may require.
+Candidates for membership shall submit to the Membership Committee or Executive Director such information as the Membership Committee or Executive Director may require.
 In addition to submitting the required information the candidate must also submit any dues and fees that are required.
-That Committee shall recommend candidates approved by the Committee to the Board at any regular or special meeting of the Board.
+That Committee or Executive Director shall recommend candidates approved by the Committee or Executive Director to the Board at any regular or special meeting of the Board.
 An affirmative vote of a majority of the Board of Governors shall be necessary for election.
 The Executive Director or the Secretary of the Association shall notify each candidate promptly of his/her election or rejection.

 Section 4.
 Only Regular and Affiliate Members may serve on the Board and/or as officers of the Association and may vote in such capacity.